javiburn/so_long/README.md

 <img width="471" alt="Screen Shot 2023-05-04 at 6 19 57 PM" src="https://user-images.githubusercontent.com/72255876/236264141-310b9e93-8dbf-40cb-91e9-97ffde3e1d73.png">

-The numbers os real steps is showed in the terminal.
+The numbers of real steps is showed in the terminal.

+It can show any map as long as it is valid, because one feature of the program is that it can identify which map is rather valid or not.
+The conditions are:

+-the map must be rectangular and surrounded by walls

+-it has to be a .ber file

+-it must contain, at least, one player, one way to exit and one object to collect

+-it can not contain more than one player nor more than one exit

+-you must be able to reach every element in the map.
+If there is something you can not reach, the map is invalid